-- 5. Anteroom, Protective Environment (PE) ICU / CCU Bedroom (BRAR2)70 NSF Provide one per each Protective Environment ICU /CCU Unit Bedroom. - 6.
-Bedroom, ICU / CCU Acuity Adaptable (BRUN1)Provide one per each ICU / CCU Acuity Adaptable Bedroom authorized.
+5. Anteroom, Protective Environment (PE) ICU / CCU Bedroom (BRAR2) 70 NSF

+Provide one per each Protective Environment ICU /CCU Unit Bedroom.

+- Bedroom, ICU / CCU Acuity Adaptable (BRUN1) 360 NSF Provide one per each ICU / CCU Acuity Adaptable Bedroom authorized.
 These bedrooms are part of the total number of projected ICU / CCU beds. - 7.
-Toilet / Shower, ICU / CCU Bedroom (TLTS2)Provide one per each ICU / CCU Bedroom of all types.
+Toilet / Shower, ICU / CCU Bedroom (TLTS2)60 NSFProvide one per each ICU / CCU Bedroom of all types.

 Depending on the MTFs Concept of Operations, toilet / showers may not be provided in the typical ICU / CCU Bedroom, BRIC1.
-They will be provided for the ICU /

-CCU Airborne Infection Isolation (AII), the Protective Environment (PE), and Acuity Adaptable Bedrooms.
+They will be provided for the ICU / CCU Airborne Infection Isolation (AII), the Protective Environment (PE), and Acuity Adaptable Bedrooms.

-8. Procedure Room (TRGM1)

-Minimum one; provide an additional one for every increment of sixteen ICU / CCU Bedrooms, of all types, greater than sixteen.

-9. Workstation, Caregiver (NSTA3)

-Provide one for every increment of two ICU / CCU Bedrooms, of all types, if Caregiver Workstations are authorized.

-10. Nurse Station (NSTA1)

-Minimum one; provide an additional one for every increment of sixteen ICU / CCU Bedrooms, of all types, greater than sixteen.
+- Workstation, Caregiver (NSTA3) 30 NSF Provide one for every increment of two ICU / CCU Bedrooms, of all types, if Caregiver Workstations are authorized. - 9.
+Nurse Station (NSTA1) 120 NSF Minimum NSF; provide an additional 30 NSF for every increment of four ICU / CCU Bedrooms, of all types, greater than six.